morepath/morepath/doc/paths_and_linking.rst

-You can add new default converters for your own classes, or override existing default behavior, by using the :meth:`morepath.AppBase.converter` decorator.
+You can add new default converters for your own classes, or override existing default behavior, by using the :meth:`morepath.App.converter` decorator.
 Let's change the default behavior for ``date`` in this example to use ISO 8601 *extended* format, so that dashes are there to separate the year, month and day, i.e. ``2013-12-31``::